 Christy Pottroff writes about and teaches early American literature and culture.
 As a writer, Christy recovers neglected and forgotten stories that are integral to an honest understanding of the past—one that accounts for the voices of people of color, women, and the poor.
 Her current project, Citizen Technologies: the U.S. Post Office and the Transformation of Early American Literature, demonstrates how people used the postal system to form new and revolutionary connections in the eighteenth and nineteenth centuries.
 She is an Andrew W. Mellon Dissertation Fellow in Early Material Texts at the McNeil Center for Early American Studies at the University of Pennsylvania and a doctoral candidate at Fordham University.

-Margaret Sanford is currently studying Anthropology and African Studies at Fordham University.
-Her work experience includes positions with the 9/11 Memorial Museum and the Sons of Norway Nordic Center in her hometown of Duluth, MN.
+Margaret Sanford studied Anthropology, African Studies and American Catholic Studies at Fordham University in New York City.
+Her experience includes positions with the 9/11 Memorial Museum and the Sons of Norway Nordic Center in her hometown of Duluth, MN.
 Margaret's interest in public memory and memorials inspired independent research projects at the United States Holocaust Museum and various genocide memorials located throughout Rwanda.
 Her additional interests include post-conflict reconciliation and photojournalism.